N3PDF/evolutionary_keras/doc/source/howto.rst

     from evolutionary_keras.models import EvolModel
     my_model = EvolModel(input_layer, output_layer)

-From that point onwards ``my_model`` behaves exactly as a normal Keras model implementing the same methods and attributes as well as allowing the usage of Evolutionary :ref:`optimizers-label`.
+From that point onward ``my_model`` behaves exactly as a normal Keras model implementing the same methods and attributes as well as allowing the usage of Evolutionary :ref:`optimizers-label`.
-For instance, the example belows utilizes the Nodal Genetic Algorithm (NGA):
+For instance, the example below utilizes the Nodal Genetic Algorithm (NGA):

 .. code-block:: python